entity12208/Fabric-Server/docs/Linux.md

-# Linux Setup
+# Linux Setup Instructions

 ## 📋 Prerequisites

-Before setting up the server, ensure your Linux system has the following:
+Ensure your Linux system has the following installed:
 - **Java 21**: OpenJDK 21 or equivalent.
 - **screen**: To run the server in the background.
 - **curl** and **unzip**: For downloading and extracting files.

 ### Install Dependencies

-Run the following command to install all necessary dependencies:
+Run the following command:
 ```bash
 sudo apt update && sudo apt install -y openjdk-21-jre-headless screen curl unzip
 ```